haroldadmin/Vector/docs/usage/basics.md

 To demonstrate the usage of Vector, let us build an imaginary note taking app.
 We are going to build the screen where we show all the notes saved by our user.

-A screen written using Vector typically has three components: A presenter, a state class, and a ViewModel.
+A screen written using Vector typically has three components: A view (such as a fragment), a state class, and a ViewModel.

 ## The State class